-MR Conditional Component MR Unsafe Components Freedom-8A SCS Neurostimulator (Electrode Arrays with connected Receiver).
-A patient with the Freedom-8A SCS Neurostimulator (Electrode Arrays with connected Receiver) may be safely scanned with MRI only under very specific conditions.
+MR Conditional Component MR Conditional Component t

+Freedom SCS FR8A Neurostimulator (Electrode Arrays with connected Receiver).
+A patient with the Freedom SCS FR8A Neurostimulator (Electrode Arrays with connected Receiver) may be safely scanned with MRI only under very specific conditions.

 Scanning under different conditions may result in severe patient injury or device malfunction.

-Freedom-4A SCS Electrode Array with connected Receiver Freedom-8A SCS Trial Leads Freedom-4A SCS Trial Leads Transmitter Assembly Programmer USB Battery Charger Needle Introducer Guidewire Steering Stylet See the specific conditions for safe scanning given below.
+See the specific conditions for safe scanning given above.